 Age of Article Warning:

-This article was originally published 63 months ago.
-The tips and techniques explained may be outdated, or information may longer be applicable.
+This article was originally published 65 months ago.
+The information, tips and techniques explained may outdated.
+Examples shown on this page may no longer work.
 Please consider this when viewing the below content.

 Firstly it is open to debate, as to whether or not too many WordPress post revisions being stored in the database can slow down your site, however I find that it certainly keeps it simpler to reduce the number of revisions that are stored.